Hardpoint: Racks

 A rack can release a store via gravity or by ejection.
-Ejection utilizes an impulse cartridge, a pyrotechnic device which provides jettison capability by igniting and supplying an ejection force to safely propel a store away from the rack and aircraft.
+Ejection uses an impulse cartridge, a pyrotechnic device which provides jettison capability by igniting and supplying an ejection force to safely propel a store away from the rack and aircraft.
 Some racks contain an auxiliary cartridge in the event that the primary cartridges fail to fire.
-The rack will also have accessories such as a Zero Retention Force Arming Unit, a solenoid to pull arming wires from fuzes, ports for data, video or electrical fuzing.
-The MIL-STD-1760 Aircraft/Store Electrical Interconnection System defines a standardized electrical interface between a military aircraft and its carriage stores.
+The rack will also have accessories such as a zero retention force arming unit, a solenoid to pull arming wires from fuzes, ports for data, video or electrical fuzing.
+The MIL-STD-1760 aircraft/store electrical interconnection system defines a standardized electrical interface between a military aircraft and its carriage stores.

 The term "rack" is also being used to refer to some support structures.
 In popular culture, "racks" usually refer to bomb racks or racks mounting bombs which covers everything from a support structure to its associated racks.
 A Multiple Ejector Rack (MER) usually refers to a support structure which enables the carriage of six stores.
 A Triple Ejector Rack (TER) refers to a support structure which enables the carriage of three stores.